 As the crackdown on the digital giants continues following the Cambridge Analytica scandal, officials are beginning to question Google’s extensive location tracking and data collection.
 News reports state that, earlier this week, members of the US Congress wrote a letter to the CEO of Google, raising concerns about its enormous database ‘Sensorvault’.

 In the letter, the lawmakers have demanded an overview of how the Sensorvault data is used and shared, whether it is collected from any consumers who have requested that their data is not shared, as well as details of any third party involvement.

 In the wake of the backlash against Sensorvault, we’re looking at the scale of Google’s location tracking so far and asking whether they will keep getting away with it.

-All of this comes as a Buy Cheap Tramadol Mastercard reveals how the Sensorvault database has been used by police in the US to place a potential suspect at the scene of a crime.
+All of this comes as a New York Times article reveals how the Sensorvault database has been used by police in the US to place a potential suspect at the scene of a crime.
 Jorge Molina was told by police that they had data from his phone which tracked him to the site of a shooting in Phoenix.

 Sounds exciting, right?
 A great new resource for solving crimes and keeping people safe?
 Not so much.
 The suspect was later found to be innocent and, although he wasn’t charged, the accusation cost him his job and his car was repossessed.